-Each year, the Program in Expository Writing offers 40 or more topic-based writing seminars.
-Limited to 15 students, Expos seminars are organized around four major essay assignments, each of which guides students’ practice through pre-writing, drafting, and revising, and includes in-class discussion, workshops, and individual conferences with the instructor.
+Each year, the Program in Expository Writing offers 30 or more topic-based writing seminars.
+Limited to 15 students, Expos seminars are organized around three major essay assignments, each of which guides students’ practice through pre-writing, drafting, and revising; and includes in-class discussions, workshops, and individual conferences with the instructor.

-Individual seminar topics range across the disciplines, reflecting the diverse disciplinary backgrounds of the approximately 25 faculty—full-time lecturers, graduate-student teaching fellows, and instructors—who teach in the Program.
-Lecturers teach two seminars per term, usually on the same topic; graduate-student fellows teach one seminar per term.
+Individual seminar topics range across the disciplines, reflecting the diverse disciplinary backgrounds of the approximately 25 faculty—full-time lecturers, postdoctoral fellows, and graduate-student instructors—who teach in the program.
+Lecturers teach two seminars per term; postdoctoral fellows teach two in the fall, one in the spring; graduate-student instructors teach one seminar per term.

-For more information about the Expository Writing Program at Johns Hopkins, please visit the rest of our web site.
-For information about how to apply to teach in the Program, click on the links below.
+For information about how to apply to teach in the program, click on the links in the sidebar.